Tokyo in 3 Days

 Rice Combo at Hidakaya

 And that completes our three day whistle stop tour of Tokyo.
 There is so much to do here – we could happily have stayed several more days.
-Before we managed to obtain sumo tickets, I had planned to spend the final afternoon on a river cruise and visit to TeamLab Planets, but we were no longer able to fit that in.
-Nevertheless, we have enjoyed our eclectic dip into Tokyo’s many tourist attractions.
+Before we managed to obtain sumo tickets, I had planned to spend the final afternoon on a River Cruise and visit to TeamLab Planets, but we were no longer able to fit these in.
+Nevertheless, we enjoyed our eclectic dip into Tokyo’s many tourist attractions.

 I hope you found the above information useful.
 For guides to more destinations in the 50+ countries we have visited, check out my full list of Independent Travel Itineraries here.